cstefanache/marvin-dev/README.md

 #### Config tab - Iterators section

 You have the posibility to define some rules to uniquely identify an item from a list / table.
-This iterator will allow you to perform actions (eg: delete, edit) a specific item from the list that has the desired text on it - defined in `identifier`.
+This iterator will allow you to perform actions (eg: delete, edit) a specific item from the list that has the desired text on it - defined in `identifier` element.

 <img width="906" alt="image" src="https://user-images.githubusercontent.com/15820565/215426748-9d273f41-a90c-476d-9a97-720de1f55fca.png">